kdgregory/log4j-aws-appenders/docs/substitutions.md

-# Substitution Variables
+# Substitutions

-Some configuration parameters (such as CloudWatch log group or Kinesis stream) may use substitution variables from the table below.
-To use, enclose the variable in braces (eg: `MyLog-{date}`).
+Some configuration parameters (such as CloudWatch log group or Kinesis stream name) may use substitution variables from the table below.
+To use, enclose the variable in braces (eg:
+`MyLog-{date}`).

 Variable            | Description